VIAME/VIAME/doc/code-style.rst

     to unnecessary diff noise.
 Many tools, including git itself, consider trailing whitespace to be an "error" and will highlight it accordingly.

+- :a:`[ws.eof]`
-- Always end files with a newline character.
+  Always end files with a newline character.
 If possible, configure your editor to automatically add a newline if necessary.

   .. admonition:: Rationale: